titi0001/titi0001/README.md

 ### Hi , Thiago Pereira

+I am a dedicated back-end developer actively seeking new opportunities to apply my expertise.
+With a strong focus on Back-end and DevOps practices, I have invested significant time and effort into honing my skills through a diverse range of personal and professional projects.
+My approach involves embracing the cutting-edge technologies that dominate the software development landscape, encompassing everything from initial code inception to the seamless deployment of cloud-based applications.

-I have been in career transition for over a year, applying knowledge and time to Back end and DevOps studies in various personal and also professional projects.
-Adopting the most used technologies in the software development market, from code creation, automated testing and cloud application deployment.
-I am very passionate about technology from the creation of the hardware to the moment of uploading an application to the cloud.
-I am always looking for knowledge and improvements in my professional and personal curriculum.
+My passion for technology extends from the intricacies of hardware creation to the exhilarating process of launching an application into the cloud.
+Eagerly committed to continuous growth, I am consistently driven to expand my knowledge and enhance both my professional and personal portfolio.

 ## Skills